Homes not hospitals

 Find out more about the progress being made on improving care for those with learning disabilities and autism.

-More information on Building the Right Support plan, including information on how to get involved and resources for professionals, is available on the NHS England learning disabilities website.
+More information on the Learning Disability and Autism Programme, including information on how to get involved and resources for professionals, is available on the national NHS England learning disabilities website.